+CONTENTS

 PAGE

-Introduction from the Headteacher and Head of 6th Form 4-5
+Introduction from the Headteacher and Head of Sixth Form 4-5

 Introduction from the Head Students 6

 Collaborative Provision Across Powys Consortium 7

 Qualification Guide 8

 Enrichment Activities and Other Information 9-11

 Advanced Skills Welsh Baccalaureate 12-13

 Art & Design 14-16

 Photography 17-18

 Design & Technology 19-21

 Biology 22-23

-Chemistry 24-25
+Chemistry 24

-Physics 26
+Physics 25-26

-English Literature 27
+English Literature 27-28

-Mathematics 28
+Mathematics 29

-French 29-30
+French 30-31

-Spanish 31-32
+Spanish 32-33

-Welsh Second Language 33
+Welsh Second Language 34

-Geography 34-36
+Geography 35-37

-History 37-38
+History 38-39

-Psychology 39-41
+Psychology 40-42

-Politics 42
+Politics 43

-Music 43-45
+Music 44-46

-Drama & Theatre Studies 46-47
+Drama & Theatre Studies 47-48

-Business BTEC Level 3 Extended Certificate 48-51
+Business BTEC Level 3 Extended Certificate 49-51

+Creative Digital Media BTEC Level 3 Extended Certificate 52-53

-Health & Social Care WJEC Level 3 Certificate 52-53
+Health & Social Care WJEC Level 3 Certificate 54-56

-Information Technology BTEC Level 3 Extended Certificate 54
+Information Technology BTEC Level 3 Extended Certificate 57-59

-Hospitality 55-56

-Physical Education 57-60
+Physical Education 60-63

-LLS 6th Form Sport Course 61-64
+ITS Sixth Form Sport Course 64-67

-Creative Digital Media BTEC Level 3 Extended Certificate 65-66

 INTRODUCTION from the Headteacher

-Mr Arnold - Headteacher

-To all prospective students and parents I am delighted that you are considering Welshpool High School 6th Form for Post-16 education.
-It is hoped that this prospectus, the Open Evening and your own personal research and ambitions will lead to a decision to join our 6th Form in September 2024.

-We are justifiably proud of the achievements of our 6th Form students and the quality of teaching that we offer here at Welshpool.
+Mr Arnold - Headteacher $oldsymbol{\mathsf{V}}$ e are justifiably proud of the achievements of our Sixth Form students and the quality of teaching that we offer here at Welshpool.
 We have a good selection of Advanced Level and BTEC Level 3 courses available, with access to an even wider range of courses through the Chweched Powys Sixth; an arrangement that allows the majority of study to be based at Welshpool, whilst providing the opportunity to study additional courses delivered at other local schools and also other providers, including NPTC and Cambrian Training.

-6th Form life is clearly about achieving the best possible qualifications and developing appropriate skills to access a place in higher education or becoming better equipped for employment.

-We have a strong track record in terms of students gaining entry to their first choice university, including some of the United Kingdom's most prestigious universities while other students have been successful in gaining apprenticeships and training with reputable companies.
+Sixth Form life is clearly about achieving the best possible qualifications and developing appropriate skills to access a place in higher education or becoming better equipped for employment.
+To all prospective students and parents I am delighted that you are considering Welshpool High School Sixth Form for Post-16 education.
+It is hoped that this prospectus, the Open Evening and your own personal research and ambitions will lead to a decision to join our Sixth Form in September 2026 We have a strong track record in terms of students gaining entry to their first choice university, including some of the United Kingdom's most prestigious universities while other students have been successful in gaining apprenticeships and training with reputable companies.
 In recent years, many of our students have been invited to join the Seren Network, which is aimed at encouraging our more able students to apply to Oxbridge and Russell Group Universities.
 We will continue to encourage students to aim high and develop interests and attitudes in preparation for university life and the wider world of work.

-INTRODUCTION from the Head of 6th Form
+INTRODUCTION from the Head of Sixth Form

-Mrs Jones Head of 6th Form
+Ms M Jones, Head of Sixth Form